 - Choose your wedding date format.

-Personalization- you can personalize your album cover with or without your photo, also there are different ways that you can incorporate the photos, like, you can choose- white text and black frame photo, black text and white frame photo, vertical photo with no text, square photo with text.
-You can also choose your cover motif color from black, ivory, silver, and gold.
+You can personalize your album cover with or without your photo, also there are different ways that you can incorporate the photos, like, you can choose- white text and black frame photo, black text and white frame photo, vertical photo with no text, square photo with text.
+You can also choose your cover motif colour from black, ivory, silver, and gold.

 Next comes the background.
 Choosing the background for the Indian bridal photos album is difficult.
 You should choose an album that would go hand in hand with the album type and the photos that have been chosen.
 There are hundreds of background styles that you can choose from.